European stocks end at record highs as miners rally

 The Dow Jones Industrial Average hit a record high on Monday on hopes that interest rates would remain lower for longer, while the S&P 500 was subdued as a slide in technology shares offset a surge in commodity-linked energy and material stocks.

-The materials sector hit a record high as miners and makers of steel products gained after gold, copper and aluminum scaled new peaks.
+The materials sector hit a record high as miners and makers of steel products gained after gold, copper and aluminium scaled new peaks.

-The S&P 500 and the Dow ended at record closing highs on Friday as an unexpected slowdown in monthly jobs growth fueled bets that the U.S. Federal Reserve would remain accommodative for longer.
+The S&P 500 and the Dow ended at record closing highs on Friday as an unexpected slowdown in monthly jobs growth fuelled bets that the US Federal Reserve would remain accommodative for longer.

-“Inflation data is pretty important from a market leadership perspective,” said Keith Parker, head of US and global equity strategy at UBS. - Additional reporting by Reuters
+“Inflation data is pretty important from a market leadership perspective,” said Keith Parker, head of US and global equity strategy at UBS. – Additional reporting: Reuters